 Dublin woman (95) becomes first nursing home resident in the State to be vaccinated

-Maura Byrne lost her husband to Covid-19 and survived the disease earlier this year
+Maura Byrne lost her husband to Covid-19 and survived the disease last year

 Maura Byrne, has become the first nursing home resident in the country to receive a Covid-19 vaccination.
 Photograph: Anthony Edwards, Clinical Photographer, St James’s Hospital